klaytn/caver-js/README.md

 You can add the keyring object created in the above example to the caver.wallet, or you can add a keyring using an address and private key(s).
 ```
-// Adding a keyring instance to caver.wallet
+// Add a keyring instance to caver.wallet
 > caver.wallet.add(keyring)

 // Adding a keyring to caver.wallet with an address and a private key